Swiss voters set to reject Saab fighter jet deal, poll shows

 The vote on the jet purchase is scheduled for May 18, the same day as a popular vote on whether to adopt the world's highest minimum wage.

-The poll showed 52 percent of voters were in favour of introducing a minimum wage of 22 Swiss francs ($25.25) an hour, or 4,000 francs a month.
+The poll showed 52 percent of voters were in favor of introducing a minimum wage of 22 Swiss francs ($25.25) an hour, or 4,000 francs a month.

 Around 42 percent of voters said they would reject the initiative, which the government said last month would hurt competitiveness and lead to job cuts.